laurajunco/superhi-foundation/week-2/notes.md

 - Padding: create space on the inside of elements.

 **line height**: for larger font sizes the rule of thumb is to decrease the line height a bit.
 1.3 - 1.6 is generally good.

+### Blockquotes and borders

+- borders go outside of padding but inside of the box.